zowe/docs-site/docs/extend/extend-apiml/onboard-direct-eureka-call.md

 * **apiml.service.corsEnabled**

-    When this parameter is set to `true`, the Gateway allows CORS for the Gateway routes `api/v1/gateway/**`.
+    When this parameter is set to `true`, CORS is enabled on the service level for all the service routes.
     The same parameter can be also set on the service level, by providing the parameter as a `customMetadata` as shown [here](custom-metadata.md).

 #### Routing parameters